rushabhk04/Celebritty-Influence--Todays-Youth/README.md

     http://127.0.0.1:5000/sentiment_analysis

-    For running all the plots that show a comparison between Reddit and Youtube:-
+    For running all the plots that show a comparison between Reddit and YouTube:-

     4) General Plots